Clan Rising

 What does the surname Leroy mean?

-Yes, Leroy is a French surname.
-Its editorial home in this atlas is French, where the historical territory and family record of the name are concentrated.
+Leroy is a French surname; its home on this atlas is French, where the historical territory and family record of the name are concentrated.
+The name belongs to the French language tree and is carried across the French-speaking world, including Wallonia in Belgium, so a Belgian family bearing it shares the same root.

 How old is the Leroy surname?